-DEVELOPMENT REGULATIONS: Regulations and by-laws respecting development that have been enacted by the relevant authority.
+DEVELOPMENT REGULATIONS: Regulations and by-laws respecting development that have been enacted by the Town of Bauline.

-DISCRETIONARY USE: A use that is listed within the discretionary use classes established in the use zone tables of an authority's development regulations.
+DISCRETIONARY USE means a use that is listed within the discretionary use classes established in the land use zone tables of the Bauline Development Regulations.